This post may contain affiliate links from which i can earn a commission

 This sensitivity occurs when people react to gluten, without celiac disease or wheat allergy.
 Close to 13% of people suffer from non-celiac gluten sensitivity.

 Just as foods that don’t contain gluten can still affect those with a wheat allergy foods that are labelled wheat-free can still affect those who follow a gluten-free diet.
-There are many other grains besides wheat that contain the gluten protein such as rye and barley.
+There are many other grains besides wheat that contain gluten protein such as rye and barley.

 There are many common signs of gluten sensitivity.
 The problem is that they’re not very specific.
 They don’t necessarily occur immediately after eating it, and they’re not always located in the gut.